IngridMorstrad/IngridMorstrad.github.io/content/posts/reviews/2024-02-13-cluster-headaches.md

 This may explain why **fixed sleep schedules**, **melatonin**, and **circadian rhythm management** (consistent wake times, blue light restriction) help prevent attacks.

+Notably, above approximately **37°N latitude** (roughly San Francisco, Seville, Athens, Seoul), the sun's angle is too low during winter months for UVB rays to penetrate the atmosphere sufficiently to trigger vitamin D synthesis in skin (Webb et al., *J Clin Endocrinol Metab*, 1988).
+For roughly 4–6 months of the year, no amount of sun exposure will produce meaningful D3.
+This means anyone living above this line—most of the US, all of Canada, nearly all of Europe, Scandinavia, Russia, northern China, Japan, Korea—is dependent on diet or supplementation for vitamin D during winter.
+This geographic constraint may partly explain cluster headache's seasonal periodicity.

 ### The Trigeminal-Autonomic Reflex
 Cluster headaches are classified as "trigeminal autonomic cephalalgias" (TACs).
 The trigeminal nerve (which innervates the face, eye, and sinuses) and the autonomic nervous system become pathologically linked:
 - Trigeminal nerve activation → releases inflammatory neuropeptides (CGRP, Substance P, VIP, PACAP)